akashsrathaur/Health_Zen/README.md

 ## Required Environment Variables

-For the application to connect to Firebase and use its AI features, you must have a `.env` file in the root of your project with the following keys.
-This file is created for you but the values need to be populated.
+For the application to function, you must have a `.env` file in the root of your project with the following keys.
+This file is created for you, but you need to fill in the values.

 ```
 # Firebase App Configuration